So, you’re thinking about becoming a student leader in your primary school.

 Good for you.

-You may find that some other students difficult to manage and communicate with.
+You may find that other students difficult to manage and communicate with.
 They may not agree with you, or even want to cooperate.
 So you may have to work on your communication skills -that is, how you speak to and work with others

 But the positives far outweigh any negatives.
 You will benefit and grow so much from the experience.